frelon/suse-elemental/docs/linux-only-image.md

 1. Autologin, so the live ISO does not require a root password
 2. Add an elemental-autoinstaller service to run the installation at boot
-3. Ensure the extensions added in the ISO filesystem are linked to `/run/extesions` so they are loaded at boot
+3. Ensure the extensions added in the ISO filesystem are linked to `/run/extensions` so they are loaded at boot

 *Steps:*

 1. Create configuration script:

     ```shell
+    cat <<- END > config-live.sh
     #!/bin/bash

     # Set autologin for the Live ISO